Next: , Previous: ClutterListModel, Up: Top

 — Function: clutter-do-event (event <clutter-event>)

-Processes an event.
-This function should never be called by applications.
+This function is only useful when embedding Clutter inside another toolkit, and it should never be called by applications.

 event